KhronosGroup/glTF/extensions/Khronos/KHR_draco_mesh_compression/README.md

 ## Conformance

 To process this extension, there are some changes need to be made in loading a glTF asset.
+* Check if the extension is supported.
+If not then load the glTF asset ignoring the compression extension properties in `primitive`.
+    * If `KHR_draco_mesh_compression` is in `extensionsUsed` then to verify if the loader supports decoding the compression extension.
     * Check `version` property and verify the version of encoder used for the mesh is compatible with the current decoder.
 * When encountering a `primitive` with the extension the first time, you must process the extension first.
 Get the data from the pointed `bufferView` in the extension and decompress the data to a geometry of a specific format, e.g. Draco geometry.
 * Then, process `attributes` and `indices` properties of the `primitive`.
-When loading each `accessor`, if there is no `bufferView` then go to the previously decoded geometry in the `primitive` to get indices and attributes data.
-To load an attribute in extension, it is required to first determine the id of this attribute in using `attributesOrder`, then use the id to get the attribute from decoded mesh.
+When loading each `accessor`, go to the previously decoded geometry in the `primitive` to get indices and attributes data.
+A loader could use the decompressed data to overwrite `accessors` or render the decompressed geometry directly (e.g. ThreeJS).

 It is pretty straightforward for top-down loading of a glTF asset, e.g. only decompress the geometry data when a `primitive` is met for the first time.
 However, for